 Our pets provide so much happiness, love, retreat, and even peace in our lives.
-So, when we see our dog, cat, or any other animal friend suffering — be it from anxiety, old age, or illness — we’re willing to do anything to provide that comfort and relief to them.
+So, when we see our dog suffering — be it from anxiety, old age, or illness — we’re willing to do anything to provide that comfort and relief to them.

 Reiki has provided a path to healing for many people who are coping with mental, physical, and spiritual difficulties.
-It’s an energy-based Japanese holistic method applied through noninvasive, nonmanipulative gentle touch that dates back to the 1900s.
+It’s an energy-based Japanese holistic method applied through noninvasive, non-manipulative gentle touch that dates back to the 1900s.
 Today Reiki is practiced all over the world and seems to be gaining popularity by the minute.
 So naturally, if it’s good enough for people, we can’t help but wonder if it could also benefit our pets?
-But before we get to that…

 What Exactly Is Reiki?

-If you speak to a Reiki expert and simply ask the question, “What is Reiki?“, you will most likely get an answer along the lines of, “What isn’t Reiki?“.
+If you speak to a Reiki expert and simply ask the question, “What is Reiki?“, you will most likely get a wide range of answers.
 According to practicing Reiki Masters, including Kathleen Prasad of Animal Reiki Source, author and the creator of the Let Animals Lead Method, “We are all Reiki, everything is Reiki.”
 The translation of the word is made up of two Japanese words put together.
-Rei, which means spirit, and Ki, which means energy, so it directly translates to “spiritual energy”.
+Rei, which means spirit, and Ki, which means energy, so it directly translates to “spiritual energy.”
 “That spiritual energy makes up everything in the universe,” says Prasad.

 “We all have Reiki within us,” says Jeanne Clune, CPDT-KA Behavior Consultant at Behavior Vets NYC, Fear Free Certified Trainer and Let Animals Lead Reiki Teacher.
 “I’m not going to go to a Reiki master and have them put it in me.
 We are all born with spiritual energy, it’s the essence, it’s the innocence within us.”